 On November 9th 1924 my husband was asked to give the address at the Armistice Service in the Pier Pavilion--there were 2500 present and I sat with my step-daughter right at the back of the hall.
 I had never heard him more eloquent.

 As I was finding the last hymn someone said "Your husband has fainted."
 I looked up and saw him being carried from the platform.
 We made our way through the crowd and when I got on to the platform I found him lying dead behind the green velvet drop curtains.
 The Last Post was sounded, and he was covered with the Union Jack....

-Source: Some Cases of Prediction by Dame Edith Lyttelton (1937); p.112-13.
-Lyttelton also quotes two witnesses who heard Mrs. Pritchard tell her dream two years before the event.
+SOURCE: Some Cases of Prediction by Dame Edith Lyttelton (1937); p.112-13.
+Lyttelton also quotes two witnesses who heard Mrs. Pritchard tell her dream two years before his death.